Sopel97/gtnh_vacuum_reactor/README.md

 If full coolant/rod is missing, or there is no space to put depleted coolant/rod, the reactor will be disabled and will have to be manually restarted (see "UI" section).

 If the computer running this program has less than 50% of the energy buffer full the program will shut down gracefully, while ensuring all reactors are disabled.

+## Future directions

+### MOX

+It would be nice to support MOX vacuum reactors, however due to issues outlined in the section about limitations it's unclear how to handle them.
+For sure the initialization would ramp up the heat using a specific chamber setup starting from 0 heat.
+For the maintanence there are two options:

+1. Completely shut the reactor down when exchanging a coolant cell.
+From my experiments even this can be wonky though, and due to how redstone control works the delays would need to be quite long (multiple ticks before and after exchange).
+Though this might be fine with large coolants.
+2. When exchanging coolant first remove all neighbouring fuel cells.
+This would be fool-proof, if timing allows.
+Would also result in minimal power losses.

+### Detailed overview

+A detailed overview for each reactor (on click), possibly with statistics and simulations.

+### Other forms of external control

+Currently LSC is a mandatory part, but in the future setups without it should be allowed.
+In such case the master switch should be some kinda of redstone input instead of the LSC power readings.
+Currently compatibility with NIDAS is unclear.